dkovacs24/ReviOS_faq/README.md

 Not recommended, because it will disable tweaks and reinstall bloatware.

-But you can install update with the help of this guide: https://www.revi.cc/revios/workspace/updating
+But you can install updates with the help of this guide: https://www.revi.cc/revios/workspace/updating

+---

+## Can I use the Reset this PC feature?

+Not recommended, because it will disable tweaks and reinstall bloatware.

+We recommend to reinstall ReviOS.
+Don not forget to backup your data.

 ---